imyangmo/notionpaper/README.md

 ## Update Notes
-**2023.7.11**
- - ADD: Add Vercel analytics support.
+**2023.7.10**
- - CHORE: Rewrote the default theme by using DaisyUI, now it looks much better now.
+ - OPTI: Rewrote the default theme by using DaisyUI, now it looks much better now.
- - FIX: fixed image and video path issue.

 Notes histories see [here](./UpdateNotes.md).